 I conservatively estimate that, nationwide, schools are now spending a third of the school year on state standardized tests.
-That time includes the actual time spent taking the tests, the time spent taking pretests and benchmark tests and other practice tests, the time spent doing test prep materials, the time spent doing exercises and activities in textbooks and online materials that have been modeled on the test questions in order to prepare kids to answer questions of those kinds, and the time spent on reporting, data analysis, data chats, proctoring, and other test housekeeping.
-That’s all lost instructional time.
+That time includes the actual time spent taking the tests, the time spent taking pretests and benchmark tests and other practice tests, the time spent doing test prep materials, the time spent doing exercises and activities in textbooks and online materials that have been modeled on the test questions in order to prepare kids to answer questions of those kinds, and the time spent on reporting, data analysis, data chats, data walls, proctoring, and other test housekeeping.
+That’s lost instructional time–all of it.

 The tests have enormous direct, incurred costs.

-Note to those of you who work in state government: want to save many millions, annually, in your education budget–money that can be put to constructive use?
+Note to those who work in state government: want to save many millions, annually, in your education budget–money that can be put to constructive use?
 Then kill the standardized testing.

 The tests dramatically distort curricula and pedagogy.

 The tests drive how and what people teach and much of what is created by curriculum developers.
 These distortions are grave.
 In U.S. curriculum development today, the tail is wagging the dog.
 To an enormous extent, we’ve basically replaced traditional English curricula with test prep.
 Where before, a student might open a literature textbook and study a coherent unit on The Elements of the Short Story or on The Transcendentalists, he or she now does random exercises, modeled on the standardized test questions, in which he or she “practices” random “skills” from the Gates/Coleman bullet list on random snippets of text.
 There’s enormous pressure on schools to do all test prep all the time because school and student and teacher and administrator evaluations depend upon the test results.
 Every courseware producer in the U.S. now begins every ELA or math project by making a spreadsheet with a list of the “standards” in the first column and the place where the “standard” will be “covered” in the other columns.
 And since the standards are a random list of vague skills, the courseware becomes random as well.
-The era of coherent, well-planned curricula is gone.
+I call this the “Monty Python and Now for Something Completely Different” approach to curriculum development.
+The era of coherent, well-planned ELA curricula is gone.
 I won’t go into detail about this, here, but this is an ENORMOUS problem.
+As a textbook developer for many decades, I watched this devolution occur.
 Many of the best courseware writers and editors I know have quit in disgust at this.
 The testing mania has brought about devolution and trivialization of our methods and materials.
-(My advice: throw out your appalling Common Cored literature and composition textbooks–crap like the Pearson My Perspectives program–and replace them with ones written twenty years ago.
+(My advice: throw out your appalling Common Cored literature and composition textbooks–crap like the Pear$on My Perspectives program–and replace them with ones written twenty years ago.
 The older ones are FAR more coherent and substantive.)

 The tests are abusive and demotivating.

 Our prime directive as educators should be to nurture intrinsic motivation in order to create independent, life-long learners.
 The tests create climates of anxiety and fear.
-Ask any teacher what it’s like for his or her students come test time.
+Ask any teacher what it’s like for his or her students come standardized test time, for the elementary school students actually throwing up before or during the test to the high-school students threatening suicide because if they don’t pass this test, they won’t graduate.
 And, of course, science and common sense teach that extrinsic punishment and reward systems like this testing system are highly DEMOTIVATING for cognitive tasks.
 See this: